Glass surfaces are slick and transparent, but that can get boring to look at after a while. So to add beauty, can you spray paint glass?

 6. Seal The Paint

-You don’t have to seal spray paint on glass but it’s usually advised to make the finish last longer.
-However, sealing spray paint on glass that will see a lot of action and handling is necessary.
+Sealing spray paint on glass is mandatory, but it helps the finish last longer.
+However, sealing is necessary if you are spray painting a glass that will see a lot of action.

 Related Read: Can You Spray Paint Grass?